graphprotocol/rfcs/rfcs/0003-mutations.md

       // Dispatch a custom ext event
       state.dispatch("MY_EVENT", { myValue: "..." })

+      // Get a copy of the current state const currentState = state.current

       // Send another query using the same client.
       // This query would result in the graph-node's
       // entity store being fetched from.
 You could also